-BridgelineTEK believes the best way to serve a client is to develop a complete understanding of the client’s needs, followed by unbiased recommendations.
+BridgelineTEK consultants believe the best way to serve a client is to develop a complete understanding of the client’s needs, followed by independent recommendations.
 Start with a discovery phase and work together to identify all the key requirements for the job.
-BridgelineTEK utilizes a network of independent contractors and partner companies delivering a quality product or service — solving complex challenges with clear and comprehensive solutions.
+BridgelineTEK utilizes a strategic network of partners, suppliers and contractors delivering a quality product or service — solving complex challenges with clear and comprehensive solutions.

-John has called the Driftless region of Wisconsin his home for 20 years, and has served as the Development Director for the annual Driftless Film Festival (DFF).
-During his spare time, you can often find him outdoors flying a drone, hiking, fishing and spending quality time with his family.
+John enjoys mentoring and teaching at a local university.
+He has called the Driftless region of Wisconsin his home for 20 years.
+During his spare time, you can find him outdoors golfing, kayaking, hiking, fishing and spending quality time with his family.

 Michael enjoys sharing his knowledge, expertise, and experience through training and mentoring at all skill/ knowledge levels.
 Michael reviews and develops custom training curriculum and teaches in several subject matter areas for businesses and colleges in California.

 Michael is the Vice President of Membership for the southern California chapter of the Army Aviation Association of America (AAAA).

 Simon P. Chappell